preda/gpuowl/README.md

-# GpuOwL 1.10
+# GpuOwL 2.0
 GpuOwL is a Mersenne prime tester for GPUs.
 See the GIMPS project for context: http://mersenne.org/

 GpuOwl is implemented in OpenCL.
-It is most tested on AMD GPUs.
+It is known to work best on AMD GPUs, and may also work on Nvidia GPUs.

+GpuOwl 2.0 extends the FFT size to 5000K (625 * 4096 * 2), and at the same time abandons the old FFT sizes
+and the integer (NTT) transforms.

 ## PRP: PRobable Prime test